rossillingworth/tesb-rt-se/examples/camel/blueprint/README.txt

 Blueprint
 =========
-The camel-blueprint component allows you to deploy Camel routes as an OSGi bundle in the TIF container.
+The camel-blueprint component allows you to deploy Camel routes as an OSGi bundle in the TESB container.

 The Camel DSL is embedded in a blueprint (http://camel.apache.org/using-osgi-blueprint-with-camel.html) context.